Monkey Island: Return to Monkey Island

 With the purchase of LucasArts by the Walt Disney Company in 2012, the rights to the franchise are now property of Disney.
 In the second half of 2010s, Disney Interactive ceased the production on gaming and transitioned to a licensing model.
 Gilbert wrote on Twitter that he was interested in buying the Monkey Island and Maniac Mansion properties.
 Fans of the series launched an online petition asking Disney to sell the franchise to Gilbert; by December 2021, the petition had gathered about 29,000 signatures.

-Return to Monkey Island, the sixth Monkey Island installment, was released on September 19, 2022 on the Nintendo Switch and Windows, coming to other formats later.
+Return to Monkey Island, the sixth Monkey Island installment, was released on September 19, 2022, on the Nintendo Switch and Windows, coming to other formats later.
 It is a collaboration between Gilbert's Terrible Toybox studio and Lucasfilm Games, and published by Devolver Digital.
 A frame story in the game serves to explain and continue from the ending of LeChuck's Revenge, while the main narrative takes place after the other games in the series.
-Ron Gilbert has expressed his desire to tell a simple and focused pirate story in the game, whilst also redefining the adventure game user interface and incorporating an increased emphasis of meat pies into the greater lore.
+Ron Gilbert has expressed his desire to tell a simple and focused pirate story in the game, while also redefining the adventure game user interface and deepening the greater lore.
 In addition to Gilbert, Grossman returns as co-writer, with music from veteran series composers Michael Land, Peter McConnell, and Clint Bajakian, and Dominic Armato, Alexandra Boyd, and Denny Delk reprising their roles as Guybrush, Elaine, and Murray.
 Jess Harnell replaces the retired Earl Boen as the voice of LeChuck.